LearnersGuild/curriculum-app/modules/Auth-Snapshot-Simple--Goal-444/README.md

   - When a user signs up, a new user row is created in the user table
   - When a user logs in, their username and password are validated in the user table.
 If the username/password combo doesn't exist or is invalid, the user receives an error.
   - Passwords are encrypted with `bcrypt`
-  - `express-session` is used to store sessions on the server
+  - [express-session][express-session] is used to store sessions on the server side.
+Notice the differences between storing sessions on client side(using [cookie-session][cookie-session] vs storing sessions on the server side(using `express-session`).
 - Authorization
   - A user should have a `role` associated to it.
 The values are `admin` or `regular`.
   - Only a user with an `admin` role should be able to create a new contact.
 If the logged in user is not an `admin`, going to the route `/contacts/new` should return a status code 403.